ValentinOVD/Open-Word-Database/README.md

 We have 666 reviewed words + 11896 auto-translated words in French !

-We have 12562 auto-translated words in German, Japanese, Maltese and Russian !
+We have 12562 auto-translated words in German, Greek, Japanese, Maltese and Russian !

-We have 6643 auto-translated words in Greek !

 We have 2683 auto-translated words in Arabic !

 We have 2682 auto-translated words in Italian !

 We have 2679 auto-translated words in Dutch !

 You can checkout the po in the botupload branch : https://github.com/ValentinOVD/Open-Word-Database/tree/botupload